Ever stopped to consider what happens to your visitors after they land on your site?

 6. Assigning Your Prospects to Your Sales Team Members

-In addition to that, you can tag each contact file to a specific member of your team to reflect ownership.
+In addition to that, you can tag each contact file with a specific member of your team to reflect ownership.

 Suffice it to say that it’s an incredibly valuable tool for organisations with complicated sales processes or large sales teams.